the wild and scenic Lostine River Canyon

 "We are facing a real crisis in the beautiful Lostine River valley, the most-used entrance into our magnificent Eagle Cap Wilderness, and one of the prime wildlife and wildland 'connectors' in all of NE Oregon.

 --Brock Evans, GHCC Board Member & past President, Renowned Conservationist

-In 2017 GHCC and Oregon Wild jointly filed suit to save the Lostine River canyon from a poorly conceived logging project.
+In 2017, the Ninth Circuit Court of Appeals GHCC and Oregon Wild jointly filed suit to save the Lostine River canyon from a poorly conceived logging project.
 Though billed as a public safety project, the Lostine Corridor project is largely composed of commercial logging that will cut 4 million board feet from just a few hundred acres.
 The area slated for logging isn't just any parcel of public land; this narrow canyon cradles the Wild and Scenic Lostine River, and is surrounded by the pristine Eagle Cap Wilderness.

 Update: Tragic determination for public lands throughout the West.